daegalus/csrd/content.en/02-creating-your-character/05-abilities.md

 **Echolocation:** You are especially sensitive to sound and vibration, so much so that you can sense your environment within a short distance regardless of your ability to see.
 Enabler.

 **Effective Skill:** Choose one noncombat skill when you gain this ability.
 You get a minor effect with that skill when you roll a natural 14 or higher (the d20 shows "14" or more).
 You get a major effect with that skill when you roll a natural 19 or higher (the d20 shows "19" or higher).
 You can select this ability more than once.
 Each time you select it, you must choose a different noncombat skill.
 Enabler.

+**Elastic Grip (3 Might points):** Your attack with your stretchy limbs or body is eased.
+If you hit, you can grab the target, preventing it from moving on its next turn.
+While you hold the target, its attacks or attempts to break free are hindered.
+If the target attempts to break free instead of attacking, you must succeed at a Might-based task to maintain your grip.
+If the target fails to break free, you can continue to hold it each round as your subsequent actions, automatically inflicting 4 points of damage each round by squeezing.
+Enabler.

 **Electric Armor (4 Intellect points):** When you wish it, electricity crackles across your body for ten minutes, granting you +1 Armor.
 While electrified, you have an additional +2 Armor versus electrical damage specifically, and you inflict 2 points of damage on any creature that touches you or attacks you with a melee weapon that conducts electricity.
 Enabler.